conda-incubator/nvidia-virtual-packages/README.md

 ## Implementing a conda-recipe which depends on `__cuda_arch`

-Define a file namedd `conda_build_config.yaml` to tell conda-build to build the recipe multiple times.
-This file will need variables which provide the compiler flags, compute capabilities, and priority of each package variant.
+Define a `conda_build_config.yaml` to configure conda-build to build the recipe multiple times.
+This file will need variables providing the compiler flags, compute capabilities, and priority for each package variant.

 In this example, we assume the build system is using CMake, so setting the `CUDAARCHS` environment variable will tell CMake which compute capabilities to target.

+In this example, we have three variants.
+One variant is built for the major versions 5 through 7, so it should be able to run on any device with compute capability `>=5,<8`.
+One variant is built for compute capability 8.2 only.
+One variant is built for compute capability 7.0, but it includes PTX, so it can run on any device with higher computer capability as well.

+> [!IMPORTANT]
+> All packages should declare compatability with `__cuda_arch=0` so that the packages may be
+> installed into the test environment of a GPU-less build runner.

+In this example, we have ranked the priority of the variants from most specific to least specific so that users get the most optimized code for their device.
+This example is a bit contrived, and it's probably not good practive to have multiple variants which are compatible with a device.
+Priority is not needed if only one variant is compatible with every possible compute capability.

 ```yaml
 # conda_build_config.yaml